What Is Anomaly Detection?

 An “Anomaly” is a state or condition that is abnormal.
 Some people refer to this as “Asset Monitoring”.

 Anomaly Detection is a mathematical process that continuously monitors data such as process conditions, materials properties and perhaps also quality results to detect whether something is abnormal or unusual.
-This monitoring can be on individual variables (“tags”), using limits, statistical distributions and frequencies or entire multivariate “systems” that describe the entire asset.
+This monitoring can be on individual variables (“tags”), using limits, statistical distributions and frequencies or entire multivariate “systems” that describe the entire assetIn oil and gas, a reservoir, a well, an oil and gas platform, or other production operation.
+More.
 Multivariate monitoring is like observing a spherical ball and when that ball distorts sufficiently then an alert is generated.

 In order to create and calibrate an anomaly detection system you expose our system to “normal” operations which it remembers.
 Once calibrated, the anomaly detection system continually monitors the process conditions, materials properties and/or quality results, individually or as an entire system, to make its determinations.
 When something is not normal, an alert is issued in a variety of ways, such as by email or logged for review and acknowledgment via Intellect web services.